1.1 In these Terms of Engagement the following definitions apply:

 5.1 Stopgap shall pay (or the Client shall pay if stated in the Confirmation Letter) to the Contractor the Day Rate monthly in arrears in accordance with the days/hours worked in the completed and signed timesheets submitted to Stopgap by the Contractor.

-5.2 All payments will be made to the Contractor and the Contractor shall be responsible for any PAYE Income Tax and National Insurance Contributions and any other deductions payable in respect of the Temporary Worker.
+5.2 All payments will be made to the Contractor and the Contractor shall be responsible for any PAYE Income Tax and National Insurance Contributions and any other taxes and deductions payable in respect of the Temporary Worker and the Contractor shall notify Stopgap immediately if it becomes subject to an investigation by HMRC in respect of its own and/or the Temporary Worker’s tax affairs which relate to the Services or these Terms.
 The Contractor shall indemnify Stopgap and the Client against all reasonable costs and expenses and any penalties or interest incurred or payable by them in connection with or arising out of any assessment or claim.

 5.3 The Temporary Worker shall not be entitled to receive any additional payment from either Stopgap or the Client for any period in which he is unable for any reason to provide the Services.